REVIEWS ARE POSITIVE! (Phew!)

 Bonnie Dee and Summer Devon’s “Mending Him” Is A Pitch Perfect Historical Romance

-I’ve read a good number of Devon and Dee’s books, and it’s quite safe to say that Mending Him, as far as I’m concerned, is their best offering yet.
+I’ve read a good number of Devon and Dee’s books, and it’s quite safe to say that Mending Him, as far as I’m concerned, is their best offering yet.--novel approach

 Bonnie Dee and Summer Devon’s works have become some of my favorite entries when it comes to M/M historical romance.
 And while The Gentleman and the Rogue is still my most favorite coming from them, this latest “Mending Him” is definitely one that I cherish as well.